Egypt stocks plunge after Mursi power grab

-More than 500 people have been injured in protests since Friday, when Egyptians awoke to news Mursi had issued a decree temporarily widening his powers and shielding his decisions from judicial review.
+More than 500 people have been injured in protests since Friday, when Egyptians awoke to news that Mursi had issued a decree widening his powers and shielding them from judicial review.

-Mursi and the judiciary hinted at compromise to avert a full-scale political crisis.

-The Supreme Judicial Council said Mursi's decree should apply only to "sovereign matters".
-Although it did not specify what that meant, its statement, read on television, suggested it did not reject his decree outright.
-It called on judges and prosecutors who have called for a strike to return to work.
+Mursi's Muslim Brotherhood supporters were expected to turn out again on the streets in a show of support after prayers on Sunday afternoon.
+His supporters and opponents are both planning massive demonstrations on Tuesday that many fear will lead to more violence.

 "We are back to square one, politically, socially," said Mohamed Radwan of Pharos Securities, an Egyptian brokerage firm.